Rust-Sol-Dev/solana-copy-trading-bot/README.md

 - **Multi-DEX Support**: Compatible with various decentralized exchanges, including Jupiter, Raydium, and PumpFun Swap.
 Plans to integrate Meteora Swap are underway.

-- **Instant Transaction Replication**: The bot monitors target wallets' activities in real-time to facilitate immediate transaction copying.
+- **Instant Transaction Replication(Buy & Sell)**: The bot monitors target wallets' activities in real-time to facilitate immediate transaction copying.

 - **Geyser Usage**: Available to use Helius or yellowstone Geyser.
 (Yellowstone is faster)

 ## Installation